sportstalk247/sdk-android-kotlin/docs/source/usage/chat_client.md

                     chatRoomId = testChatRoom.id!!,
                     frequency = 1000L /* Polling Frequency.
 Defaults to 500 milliseconds if not explicitly provided */,
                     limit: Int? = null, // (optional) Number of events to return for each poll.
 Default is 100, maximum is 500.
+                    /**
+                    * If [true], render events with some spacing.
+                    * - However, if we have a massive batch, we want to catch up, so we do not put spacing and just jump ahead.
+                    */
+                    smoothEventUpdates: Boolean = true, // If not specified, defaults to [true] /**
+                    * (optional, 100ms by default) This only applies if `smoothEventUpdates` = true.
+                    * This defines how long to pause before emitting the next event in a batch.
+                    */
+                    eventSpacingMs: Long = 100L, // If not specified or if negative number was provided, defaults to 100ms /**
+                    * (optional, 30 by default) This only applies if `smoothEventUpdates` = true.
+                    * Holds the size of the event buffer we will accept before displaying everything in order to catch up.
+                    */
+                    maxEventBufferSize: Int = 30,
                     /*
                     * The following are placeholder/convenience functions should the developers want to implement it
                     * in a callback-oriented way.
 (Invoked as subscription's side-effect.
 In coroutine flow, these are invoked via .onEach { ... })